completelyhazel/rM-nonogram/README.md

 </div>

-[AppLoad](https://github.com/asivery/rm-appload) application that downloads nonograms from [nonograms.org](https://www.nonograms.org), and saves them as PDFs on your library.
+[AppLoad](https://github.com/asivery/rm-appload) application that downloads random nonograms from [nonograms.org](https://www.nonograms.org) and saves them as PDFs on your library.

 This has currently only been tested on the reMarkable Paper Pro.
 Please note that xochitl automatically restarts after a nonogram is done downloading as it is needed to refresh the library.